ardugnome/N1MM_ESP32_UDP/readme.md

 Antenna change in manual mode: flip manual/auto to manual, and rotate the knob to desired antenna.

-Radio number 1 vs 2 as decided from UDP stream.
+Radio number 1 vs 2 as decoded from UDP stream.
 (Not used yet)

 For more information on N1MM:  https://n1mmwp.hamdocs.com/